adloky/smalls/french-classic-b-mbm.md

 **40...Qg5!**

-ANSWER: Double attack/pin. --- Black's queen threatens the c1-rook, and ...Rf4 is also in the air.
+ANSWER: Double attack/pin.Black's queen threatens the c1-rook, and ...Rf4 is also in the air.

 **41.Qc4 Qg3!**

 The queen, deeply resentful of neglect, decides to assert her personality on White's offside knight.

 ANSWER #2: Also winning is 41...Na5! overloading White's queen.
 Following 42.Qc3 Qxh4 43.Qxa5 Qd4+!
 44.Kh1 ( 44.Kh2 Qf4+ picks off the c1-rook ) 44...Rf1+ 45.Rxf1 Rxf1+ 46.Kh2 Qg1+!
 47.Kg3 h4+!
-48.Kxh4 Qd4+ 49.Kg5 : ( 49.Kg3 ("You have no power over me, " squeals White's king, in a little too-shrill voice) 49...Qf4# is mate! ) ( 49.g4 Qf6+ 50.g5 Qf4+ 51.Kh5 and the king's shame begins to take physical form.
-Now simplest is 51...Qf3+ winning the e2-rook and forcing mate as well. )
+48.Kxh4 Qd4+ 49.Kg5 :

+49.Kg3 ("You have no power over me, " squeals White's king, in a little too-shrill voice) 49...Qf4# is mate!

+49.g4 Qf6+ 50.g5 Qf4+ 51.Kh5 and the king's shame begins to take physical form.
+Now simplest is 51...Qf3+ winning the e2-rook and forcing mate as well.

 **42.Qa4**